akash418/KB_Eval_Enhanced/README.md

 ```

 verification_method: wikidata or web (Specify the generation source of gold triples: web snippet or wikidata)
-sampling: do you want get results for just sampled model generated facts?
+sampling: do you want get results for just randomly sampled model generated facts?

 How the evaluation framework works?
 - Get a collection of triples with elicitation prompt on handpicked entities from wikidata